 A major issue one could face during the preparation will be inconsistencies or the down cycles.
 A few days of good vigour, followed by days without much productivity.
 This is very normal and happens with most students as it is a general human tendency.
 The only thing we can do is; to be conscious and calm.
 You can experiment with your own ways of getting out of such situations like music, short stories, pursuing a hobby or other such psychotherapeutic devices.
 Whatever it is, the long term target should be to progressively reduce the duration of such distractions.

 - Social Media

-A very pertinent question that arises is; whether one should keep away from the social media?
+A very pertinent question that arises is; whether one should keep away from social media?
 Well, consider the empirical evidence.
 Most of the people I met in the IIT were those who didn’t use or deactivated their profiles throughout the entire course of their preparation.
 Late teenage years is a tricky wicket to be in.
-It will be good if you are able to exclude as much external variables as possible for the during JEE Preparation.
+It will be good if you are able to exclude all the external variables during JEE Preparation.

-In the process of preparing for JEE, each IIT aspirant device a study plan.
-This flow is important because this can prove to be single most relevant factor that can make or break the chances.
+In the process of preparing for JEE, each IIT aspirant should devise a study plan.
+This flow is important because this can prove to be the single most relevant factor that can make or break the chances to succeed.
 If things are not going properly, tweaking the flow by formulating a different study plan is one of the things that can be tried.